 5. Partner with local businesses and organizations

-Local businesses and organizations take pride in their community and will invest in its recovery, so it makes sense to find out if you can partner with local organizations or businesses to host fundraising events that support your cause.
+Local businesses and organizations take pride in their community and will invest in its recovery, so it makes sense to find out if you can partner with local organizations or businesses to host fundraising events that can help your cause.

 6. Keep your community updated

-When people donate to your fundraiser, they become financially and emotionally invested in helping the victims.
-They often expect updates about the relief fund’s progress and its positive impact.
+When people donate to your fundraiser, they become financially and emotionally invested in helping the victims of a disaster.
+They often expect updates about the fund’s progress and its positive impact.
 That’s why it’s important to post regular fundraising updates to keep people engaged and informed about recovery efforts.
 When your community sees the response your fundraiser is getting, they will be more likely to keep sharing your information that will provide you with new donors.

 Successful crowdfunding examples

-After the devastating fires in Napa and Sonoma, Napa resident and vineyard owner Jake Kloberdanz started to set up a relief fund to make a difference.
-Jake rallied more than 5,000 people in his community and across the country to raise over $600,000 to help the efforts of several large relief organizations.
+After the devastating fires in Napa and Sonoma, Napa resident and vineyard owner Jake Kloberdanz started helping by setting up a relief fund to make a difference.
+Jake rallied more than 5,000 people in his community and across the country to raise over $600,000 to assist the efforts of several large organizations.
 Jake helped make the fundraiser as successful as possible by continuously thanking all of his major community donors in his updates.

 Nancy launched a fundraiser after Hurricane Harvey devastated Texas and left countless animals stranded and injured in floodwaters.
 She partnered with local farm and animal rescue organizations to rally support.
 More than $250,000 was raised by over 6,000 people to help rescue and rehome dogs who were left homeless by Hurricane Harvey.